 Everyone develops their own ways of coping with challenges.
 Some of them are productive, some are neutral, and some are destructive.
-How we choose to cope with life’s challenges will eventually define the direction of our personal growth and development.
+The life skills we use to cope with life’s challenges will eventually define the direction of our personal growth and development.

 If we use happy hour, drugs, anger, or depression as a coping mechanism, what will be the long-term effect on our personal development?
-And yet, for a growing number of people, these are common responses to challenging situations.
+And yet, for a growing number of people, these are their primary coping strategies for challenging situations.

 We all have the ability to turn challenges into motivation and opportunity.
-If we learn to view each and every challenge as an opportunity for personal growth, we will be much more inclined to choose productive ways to meet those challenges.
+If we learn to view each and every challenge as an opportunity for personal growth, we will be much more inclined to develop positive life skills to meet those challenges.

-The more you learn to embrace the idea of personal growth, the more you will appreciate the life lessons that come from successfully meeting new challenges.
+The more you learn to embrace the idea of personal growth, the more you will appreciate the valuable lessons that come from developing the life skills to successfully meet new challenges.
 Oddly enough, many of the most valuable lessons we will ever learn are the byproduct of challenging situations.